Shopify/polaris/documentation/Color system.md

 While use directly in our components is discouraged, the base variant is unmodified from the original role input color.

-### Critical Divider
+### Critical Border

 For use as a border on critical components such as banners, and as an outline on interactive elements in an error state.

-- Critical Divider: `--p-critical-divider`
+- Critical Border: `--p-critical-border`
-- Critical Divider Disabled: `--p-critical-divider-disabled`
+- Critical Border Disabled: `--p-critical-border-disabled`

 ### Critical Icon: `--p-critical-icon`